trda/seslisozluk-simple-ui-project/README.md

 ```

 ### Production Mode
-"NODE_ENV=production" should be added into commands.
+In order to deploy the project into production environment, the definition("NODE_ENV=production") should be added into commands.

 ```shell
 NODE_ENV=production node_modules/.bin/webpack -p
 NODE_ENV=production node_modules/.bin/babel-node --presets react,es2015 src/server.js
 ```

+Now, you can test it on [http://localhost:3000](http://localhost:3000)